surfer190/fixes/docs/python/asyncio-concurrency.md

 It will still send out the info when reconnecting - providing functions of a message broker directly in the socket themselves.
 It is referred to as _brokerless messaging_

-ZeroMQ sockets are already asyncronous - they can maintain many thousands of connections.
+ZeroMQ sockets are already asynchronous - they can maintain many thousands of connections.
 We will use ZeroMQ via [PyZMQ](https://github.com/zeromq/pyzmq)

 For more in depth examples check out [ZGuide](http://zguide.zeromq.org/page:all)